Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/11-measures-of-central-tendancy-project/_index.md

 ## Submission Guidelines

-- Organize your code into well-commented Jupyter notebook cells
+- Organise your code into well-commented Jupyter notebook cells
 - Include Markdown cells for explanations, analysis, and reflections.
 - After completing this project, Push your changes to another branch other than main and open a pull request on github.